 Kinser has been working on a one woman show about mothering, maternal identity, and feminism.
 In 2011, she presented small scale performances at the National Women's Studies Association conference in Atlanta and the Organization for the Study of Communication Language and Gender conference in Evanston, IL.
 In May 2012 she did a keynote performance at the conference for the Motherhood Initiative for Research & Community Involvement (MIRCI).
 She hopes to continue building on these pieces for a future show.

 Mothers Surviving Cancer

 Kinser has worked collaboratively with a research team examining mothers' stories about living with cancer.
-She is involved in the following two projects:
+She was involved in the following projects: